re-do/re-posts/TakingTypeScriptTooFar/TakingTypeScriptTooFar.md

 It's important to consider the order in which these extends checks are performed.
 For example, if we had checked whether our expression matches `${infer Item}[]` before `${Left}|${Right}`, the result would have been `(string | number)[] | undefined`, which would be inconsistent with TypeScript in which unions have precedence over lists.

 At this point, we also might want to think more about what happens when the definition is invalid; it's easy to make a mistake when you're typing an expression in a string.
-Luckily, we can tweak the model we've created in `TypeOfExpression` for a new generic that will give us helpful type hints if anything goes awry:
+Luckily, we can adapt the model we've created in `TypeOfExpression` for a new generic that will give us helpful type hints if anything goes awry:

 <!-- prettier-ignore -->
 ```ts